 [If the plaintiff rejects a reasonable accommodation that could enable the plaintiff to perform the essential functions of the position, the plaintiff cannot be considered qualified for the position.]

 [An accommodation is generally not reasonable when it consists of a request to be reassigned to another job position that would be in violation of an employer’s seniority system.
-This general rule, however, does not apply if the plaintiff has proved, by a preponderance of the evidence, special circumstances such as [[the seniority system provides for exceptions] [the employer has exercised changes to the seniority system] [state other special circumstance]].]
+This general rule, however, does not apply if the plaintiff has proved, by a preponderance of the evidence, special circumstances such as [the seniority system provides for exceptions] [the employer has exercised changes to the seniority system] [state other special circumstance].]

 Comment

 See Snapp v.
 United Transp.
 Union, 889 F.3d 1088, 1095 (9th Cir.
 2018) (“The ADA treats the failure to provide a reasonable accommodation as an act of discrimination if the employee is a ‘qualified individual,’ the employer receives adequate notice, and a reasonable accommodation is available that would not place an undue hardship on the operation of the employer’s business.”); see also Dunlap v.
-Liberty Natural Prods., Inc., 878 F.3d 794, 798 (9th Cir.
+Liberty Nat.
+Prods., Inc., 878 F.3d 794, 798 (9th Cir.
 2017) (“Liberty was aware of or had reason to be aware of Dunlap’s desire for a reasonable accommodation.
 Such awareness triggered Liberty’s duty to engage in the interactive process.”) (internal citation omitted).

 The bracketed words about special circumstances at the end of the instruction have been added based on U.S. Airways, Inc. v.
 Barnett, 535 U.S. 391, 405-06 (2002).

-The factors listed in this instruction are derived from 42 U.S.C. § 12111(9) and 29 C.F.R. §§ 1630.2(o)(1)(i), (3), 1630.9(d).
-See also Barnett v.
+The factors listed in this instruction are derived from 42 U.S.C. § 12111(9) and 29 C.F.R. §§ 1630.2(o)(1)(i), (3), 1630.9(d); see also Barnett v.
 U. S. Air, Inc., 228 F.3d 1105, 1112-14 (9th Cir.
 2000) (en banc) (holding that the interactive process is a mandatory, not permissive, duty of the employer, and the employer has a duty to initiate the interactive process in some circumstances), vacated on other grounds, 535 U.S. 391 (2002).

-In Barnett, the Supreme Court addressed a requested accommodation (reassignment from the position of cargo handler to that of mailroom worker) that conflicts with a seniority system.
-The Supreme Court recognized that while ordinarily a proposed accommodation that would otherwise be reasonable becomes unreasonable when in conflict with a seniority system, an employee should have an opportunity to establish any special circumstances that may constitute an exception to the general rule.
-See also Willis v.
-Pacific Maritime Ass’n., 236 F.3d 1160 (9th Cir.
-2001), amended by 244 F.3d 675, 679 (9th Cir.
-2001) (holding that an employee’s proposed accommodation was per se unreasonable because it directly conflicted with bona fide seniority system established under collective bargaining agreement).
+In Barnett, the Supreme Court addressed a requested accommodation (reassignment from the position of cargo handler to that of mailroom worker) that conflicted with a seniority system.
+535 U.S. at 393-95.
+The Supreme Court recognized that while a proposed accommodation that would otherwise be reasonable typically becomes unreasonable when it conflicts with a seniority system, an employee should have an opportunity to establish any special circumstances that may constitute an exception to the general rule.
+Id. at 394, 405; see also Willis v.
+Pac.
+Mar.
+Ass’n, 244 F.3d 675, 679 (9th Cir.
+2001) (holding that an employee’s proposed accommodation was per se unreasonable because it directly conflicted with bona fide seniority system established under a collective bargaining agreement).

 In PGA Tour v.
 Martin, 532 U.S. 661 (2001), the Supreme Court held that the petitioner’s use of a golf cart that is normally prohibited during professional tour events is a reasonable accommodation for a professional golfer disabled by a degenerative circulatory disorder impairing the ability to walk a golf course in a golf tournament.
 The Supreme Court found that such an accommodation would not “fundamentally alter” a tournament.
 Id. at 690.